Domestic violence is expected to increase under the COVID-19 emergency as people shelter in place, lose jobs and deal with mounting stress.

 But domestic violence services are reaching out to people experiencing abuse letting them know help is available.

-Even before Wisconsin Gov. Tony Evers issued a "safer-at-home" order on March 24, DAIS (Domestic Abuse Intervention Services) saw an increase in calls to its 24-hour Help Line 1-800-747-4045.
+Even before Wisconsin Gov. Tony Evers issued a stay-at-home order on March 24, DAIS (Domestic Abuse Intervention Services) saw an increase in calls to its 24-hour Help Line 1-800-747-4045.

 “Knowing that we are in a pandemic, that we are at the beginning of a recession, and people are sheltered at home—that is a huge recipe for some very bad things to happen,” said DAIS Executive Director Shannon Barry.